 We can delve deeper into the fuel and pinpoint the function of various components.
 Minerals are required to help build the tissues which transmit nerve impulses and metabolic processes.
 Vitamins are required for biochemical processes of health.
 These are essential for various chemical processes that occur in the body.
 For instance, Coenzyme Q10 is required in a cellular process known as the Kreb’s cycle.
 Without CoEnzyme Q10, the Kreb’s cycle is interrupted.
 This results in a reduction of energy being produced leading to fatigue.

 It can also be one of our biggest poisons…..

-Long before medicine was commonly used, people used to seek out healing herbs, plants and food to bring facilitate the body’s innate ability to heal.
+Long before medicine was commonly used, people used to seek out healing herbs, plants, and food to bring facilitate the body’s innate ability to heal.
 Eating the right foods gives our bodies the best fuel to keep our internal engine running the best it can.
-Today, many of our processed foods contains toxins, preservatives and chemicals.
+Today, many of our processed foods contain toxins, preservatives, and chemicals.
 These have an impact on the biochemical processes in our body and thus on our health.

-Food has major effects on hormones, energy, digestion, our immune system and our overall wellbeing.
-Having a balanced, whole food diet will not only give you all the vitamins and minerals that you need, it can have an overall effect on achieving a healthy equilibrium.
+Food has major effects on hormones, energy, digestion, our immune system, and our overall wellbeing.
+Having a balanced, whole food diet will not only give you all the vitamins and minerals that you need, but it can also have an overall effect on achieving a healthy equilibrium.

 So yes, food can promote health and promote wellbeing.
-AND food can keep your body functioning as a well oiled machine…. or not.
+AND food can keep your body functioning like a well-oiled machine…. or not.
 That is the choice you have to make.

 Phone: (03) 9773 8085